zhangwei03020915/abp/docs/en/solution-templates/single-layer-web-application/distributed-locking.md

 ## Distributed Locking in Single Layer Solutions

-The single-layer solution templates does not include distributed lock package by default.
+The single-layer solution template does not include distributed lock package by default.
 You can add the [Volo.Abp.DistributedLock](https://www.nuget.org/packages/Volo.Abp.DistributedLocking) package to your project to use distributed locking.
 This package provides a distributed lock mechanism that works with Redis.
 You can inject the `IAbpDistributedLock` service to acquire and release.
 Here is an example of using distributed locking in your application:

 ```csharp
 public class MyService : ITransientDependency